Vikaspundir24/News-Api-Project/README.md

 # News-Api-Project

 # News Nation
-*News Nation* Web App which is a completely responsive news website landing page from scratch using HTML, CSS, Bootstrap, and Vanilla Javascript which is based on newsapi.org
+*News Nation* Web App which is a completely responsive News website landing page from scratch using HTML, CSS, Bootstrap, and Vanilla Javascript which is based on newsapi.org

 ## Live Link Issue